touilleMan/touilleman.github.io/touilleman.xyz/content/blog/2016-07-17_lets-go-to-the-euro-pycon/contents.md

-title: Let's go to the Euro Pycon !
+Title: Let's go to the Euro Pycon !
----
-author: Emmanuel Leblond
----
-pub_date: 2016-07-17
+Date: 2016-07-17
----
+Category: Python
-categories: misc
+Tags: misc
----
-twitter_handle: touilleMan
----
-body:

 Tomorrow starts the Euro Pycon 2016 in Bilbao ;-)